jvmoraiscb/wall-esp/README.md

 ## WebServer
 <div>
 <img align="center" src="https://github.com/jvmoraiscb/WALL-E-ESP32/blob/main/images/web-server.jpg"/>
 <p>To control the WALL-ESP, you must activate it and wait until its flash indicates that the access point has already been powered up.
-After that, we turn off the mobile internet on the smartphone and connect it to the ESP 32 ACCESS POINT network.
-Then we open a browser and put the url: 192.168.4.1</p>
+After that, turn off the mobile internet on the smartphone and connect it to the ESP 32 ACCESS POINT network.
+Then open a browser and put the url: 192.168.4.1</p>
 </div>